🏃 Join the Fundraiser: LJ Winnefeld’s Marine Corps Marathon Training

 Together, they built something extraordinary: a nonprofit that provides scholarships for roofers seeking recovery, with a model based on generosity and community.
 “When we launched Roofers in Recovery in 2017, it was to pay forward the generosity I received,” Paul says.
 “Now we get to witness hundreds of roofers reclaiming their lives.”

-In 2024, North-West Roofing was acquired by Highland Commercial Roofing, expanding its impact and workforce from 60 employees to over 400.
-But Paul’s vision has only gotten more personal.
+In 2024, North-West Roofing was acquired by a larger commercial roofing company, growing its workforce from 60 to over 400 employees.
+But Paul’s personal mission only deepened.

 A Lifelong Journey, Not a Destination